 Oh man, this is hard.

-Honestly, I think I started at around 11.
+Honestly, I think I started at around 11 years of age.
 I would also get REALLY overwhelmed when the kids wouldn’t listen.
 I did ask my mom to come bail me out a few times when kids were just rotten.

 And actually, it made me hate kids and not want to be a mom.